Submitty/submitty.github.io/_docs/student/team_assignments.md

 ![](/images/team_navigation.png)

 Team Assignments are assignments where students form teams and each team submits one assignment and is given one grade.
 In a sense, each team is its own student for the sake of the team assignment.
 Only one student from the team needs to submit for the entire team.
-The entire team shares submissions and late days (one late day used by the team uses a late from **each** student on the team).
+The entire team shares submissions and late days (one late day used by the team uses a late day from **each** student on the team).

 ![](/images/team_submission.png)